 Coryphaenidae

-Dolphinfishes – elongate and laterally compressed.
-The head profile is rounded in females, steeply sloping in adult males.
-The spineless dorsal fin originates on the head and reaches to the caudal peduncle.
-Caudal fin is deeply forked (Kells and Carpenter 2011).
+Dolphinfishes – Elongate and laterally compressed.
+Head profile rounded in females, steeply sloping in adult males.
+Spineless dorsal fin originating on the head and reaching to the caudal peduncle.
+Caudal fin deeply forked (Kells and Carpenter 2011).

 Coryphaena equiselis – Pompano Dolphinfish